 So when the class started off with the discussion on collaborative learning it received my full attention.
-The eureka moment for me was when Dr Dewitt talked about the definition of collaborative learning by Kim & Song (2006).
+The eureka moment for me was when my lecturer, Dr Dewitt talked about the definition of collaborative learning by Kim & Song (2006).
 Collaborative learning was defined as the interaction of the learners that resulted in the understanding of concepts and principles : learners with learning materials, learners with teachers/instructors and learners with learners.

 Equally important is the interaction with learning environment.
 This is particularly important considering the new and emerging ways of learning – we are no longer bound to the brick and mortar education process anymore.
 We have multitude of learning opportunities through various means and platforms.

 We learn vicariously (the word that I acquired in Business Law during my first year of my degree many years ago in “vicarious liability”).
 We learn from Wikipedia, Youtube, Facebook and Reddit to name a few.
 I no longer buy newspaper (nor online newspaper anymore) because I have the Twitter feeding me daily news update.
 That said, while the emergence of new platforms and apps over the last two decades has exponentially change the way information is channeled, our education system is still relying on the traditional way of teaching.
-And while there are more information to be learned now than ever before, we also faced with the challenge of fake news and pseudoscience (flat earth as an example).
+And while there are more information to be learned now than ever before, we are also faced with the challenge of fake news and pseudoscience (flat earth as an example).
 So we have both extremes coming together at the same time.